RossBugginsNHS/nhs-notify-standards/fhir/README.md

 ## Viewing the FHIR Letter Printing Implementation Guide

 View the [FHIR Letter Printing Implementation Guide](docs/index.html)

+(Manually copied from /output to /docs - TODO: CICD pipeline for this)

 ## Quick Start

 ### Using the Dev Container